ErickTamayo/fuse-google-analytics/README.md

 ## Making the AnalyticsExample Work

-**Note: You must to be able to install the project in an Android or iOS device.
+**Note:** You must to be able to install the project in an Android or iOS device.
 The preview won't work on Mac or Windows.
-The app will still be able to be previewed however, just you won't see anything happening on your Google Analytics Site**
+The app will still be able to be previewed however, just you won't see anything happening on your Google Analytics Site

-**Note for the iOS we asume that you have installed cocoapods, if not refer to https://cocoapods.org/ to install**
+**Note:** for the iOS we asume that you have installed cocoapods, if not refer to https://cocoapods.org/ to install

 ### Setting up the Project on Google Console